U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Model

 \subsection{Trajectory-Based Destination Prediction}

-\textit{Notations:} As discussed above, this trajectory-based prediction model is applied at the in-journey stage aiming at improving the prediction result made at the pre-journey stage.
-In addition to the timestamp and GPS position sequences in \eqref{equ: trip GPS definition}, for a specific trip $\mathbb{T}_k$ with a length of $L_k$, a set of extra features $f_k^G$, such as temporal features (e.g., day of the week) and weather conditions (e.g., temperature) obtained for each timestamp, is also included for model training.
-Denoting $N_f^G$ as the number of $f_k^G$, the size of the extended GPS report of $\mathbb{T}_k$ could be presented by $L_k \times M_G$, where $M_G = N_f^G + 2$ indicates the number of features for every timestamp.
+\textit{Notations:} As previously mentioned, this trajectory-based prediction model is employed during the in-journey stage to improve the prediction result made at the pre-journey stage.
+In addition to the timestamp and \ac{gps} position sequences in \eqref{equ: trip GPS definition}, each specific trip $\mathbb{T}_k$ with a length of $L_k$ incorporates supplementary features $f_k^G$, such as temporal features (e.g., day of the week) and weather conditions (e.g., temperature) obtained for each timestamp.
+Denoting $N_f^G$ as the number of $f_k^G$, the dimensions of the extended \ac{gps} record for $\mathbb{T}_k$ can be represented as $L_k \times M_G$, where $M_G = N_f^G + 2$ denotes the number of features for each timestamp.